mesonbuild/meson-python/docs/reference/pyproject-settings.rst

    documentation.
 This option ensures that the package authors are aware of this requirement.

+.. option:: tool.meson-python.editable-verbose

+   A boolean indicating whether :ref:`verbose mode
+   <how-to-guides-editable-installs-verbose>` should be enabled when building
+   an :ref:`editable install <how-to-guides-editable-installs>`.
+This setting can be overridden via the config option of the same name.

 .. option:: tool.meson-python.limited-api

    A boolean indicating whether the extension modules contained in the